MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

     ![Screenshot showing add agent pool options with self-hosted type.](media/create-new-agent-pool-self-hosted-agent.png)

 8. Click on "Create" button to create the agent pool.

+#### Task 2: Create an agent

-9. Click on the newly created agent pool, and then click on the "Agents" tab.
+1. Click on the newly created agent pool, and then click on the "Agents" tab.
-10. Click on the "New agent" button and then "Download" button from the "Download agent" in the new pop-up window.
+2. Click on the "New agent" button and then "Download" button from the "Download agent" in the new pop-up window.
-11. Follow the installation instructions to install the agent on your machine from the pop-up window.
+3. Follow the installation instructions to install the agent on your machine from the pop-up window.
    1. Run the following commands from Powershell to create a new agent folder in your machine.

         ```powershell
         mkdir agent ; cd agent